FintechPaymentsWalletEnd-to-endBehavioral UX

 After

-3-step stepper flow with progress indicator
+3-step stepper with progress indicator

 02